 I have visited two very important places this year intimately connected to Indian Independence; the cellular jail in Port Blair and the Jallianwala Bagh in Amritsar.
-Needless to say both left me with a deep sense of grief but pride of belonging to a nation that has seen it all from riches to rags; dominance to slavery and yet remained resilient in hope that the wheels of time will turn around in its favour once again
+Needless to say both left me with a deep sense of grief laced with immense pride of belonging to a nation that has seen it all from riches to rags; dominance to slavery and yet remains resilient in hope that the wheels of time will turn around in its favour once again

 Around Jallianwala Bagh:

 On a hot summer afternoon in Amritsar; I walked to Jallianwala Bagh.
 It was not much of a walk since I was literally put up in a hotel next door.
-The entrance gates led though a narrow walkway, The plaque on the adjoining wall had a brief of Jallianwala Bagh Massacre.
+The entrance gates opened into a narrow walkway which had a plaque on the adjoining wall with a brief description of Jallianwala Bagh Massacre.

 On the other side of the memorial is the Martyrs Well where innocent people who had gathered for a peaceful protest jumped in to save themselves.
 No one survived and 120 bodies were recovered later on.

 I joined the people in the lawn finding my own little corner after a wee bit of walking in the summer heat.
-It was just another hot and dusty summer day nearly a century ago, when they gathered to chat, to rest just like us but perished for being at the mercy of the Imperial Lords.
-Their sacrifice did not go in vain and the Independence movement intensified in the following years finally leading to breaking the shackles of Imperialism on 15th August, 1947Rowlatt Act ~ Precursor to Jallianwala Bagh Massacre
+It was just another hot and dusty summer day nearly a century ago, when they gathered to chat after a visit to nearby Golden Temple, to rest just like us but perished for being at the mercy of the Imperial Lords.
+Their sacrifice did not go in vain and the Independence movement intensified in the subsquent years finally leading to breaking the shackles of Imperialism on 15th August, 1947Rowlatt Act ~ Precursor to Jallianwala Bagh Massacre

 Last night I read an Article on India by Justin Rowlatt.
 Had he not specified with regret that he was the great grand son of Sir Sidney Rowlatt the president of the committee that drafted the draconian Rowlatt Act; I would not have even connected the dots.
 Alarmed by the increasing nationalist upsurge the Imperial Rule approved the legislation to arrest without warrant, indefinitely detain without trial and not allow appeals in court for political acts.
 There was nation wide unrest from March 1919 on this act christened as “No Dali, No Vakil, No Appeal”.